Services Online

 Representative Duties /Assignments

-Other related duties as assigned.
+• Performs other related duties as assigned.

 Minimum Qualifications

-Maintain a home telephone number and possess a valid Florida Driver's License.
+Must possess and maintain a valid Florida Driver’s License.

-Successfully complete a sixteen (16) hour euthanasia certification course
+• Sixteen (16) hour Euthanasia certification course

 Preferences